 Make the Sauce

-- Add wine to the pan renderings (the same pan you cooked the veal); use a wooden spoon to scrape up any remnants; bring to boil and cook 3-5 minutes½ cup dry white wine, pan renderings from cooked veal cutlets
+- Add wine (or chicken broth) to the pan renderings (the same pan you cooked the veal); use a wooden spoon to scrape up any remnants; bring to boil and cook 3-5 minutes½ cup dry white wine or chicken stock, pan renderings from cooked veal cutlets

 - Turn heat to medium, add butter and continue to cook and stir until butter is melted and combined2 tablespons butter

-- Remove pan from heat; add lemon juice and capers; return to heat, stirring constantly (sauce will be thin); taste for salt and pepper; add chicken broth now if you want2-3 tablespoons lemon juice, 2 tablespoos capers, salt and pepper to taste, ¼ cup chicken broth
+- Remove pan from heat; add lemon juice and capers; return to heat, stirring constantly (sauce will be thin); taste for salt and pepper2-3 tablespoons lemon juice, 2 tablespoos capers, salt and pepper to taste

 - Drizzle sauce over veal and enjoy